AlkaTech/pencraft/exampleSite/content/english/about.md

 ---
 title: "About Our Company"
-description: "Born in Nairobi’s dynamic tech scene, Compaincraft is a next-generation digital marketing agency <br> that blends cutting-edge strategy with measurable results.
+description: "Born in Nairobi’s dynamic tech scene, Compaincraft is a next-generation digital marketing agency that blends cutting-edge strategy with measurable results.
 Since our launch, we’ve specialized in turning brands into industry leaders through data-driven campaigns and relentless innovation."
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false